mojozizo/Q-Hack_ByteMe_Backend/README.md

 ## System Architecture

-ByteMe follows an ETL (Extract, Transform, Load) architecture:
+ByteMe follows an ETL (Extract, Transform, Load) and a Multi-Agent architecture:

 ### Extract Phase
 - **Modular Extraction System** that processes pitch decks and other documents